 - Global Reach: With ecommerce making the world more connected, relying on an identification system that can be used across the ecosystem globally will help keep product identification seamless for stakeholders in all countries.

 Google adopted use of GTINs as the standard in 2015 so that retailers could reach more customers online.

 For products that are sold through a variety of sellers and marketplaces, registering products with the GS1 Global Trade Item Number (GTIN) System provides internationally recognized standard identifiers for unique identification of products both in physical stores and on e-commerce platforms.
 Registration makes it possible for consumers to identify the source of the product.

 Tips for brands and manufacturers

-Brands and manufacturers can submit product data through Google Manufacturer Center for free, and as part of this process, share the product information to uniquely identify the products to Google.
+Brands and manufacturers can submit product data through Google Manufacturer Center, and as part of this process, share the product information to uniquely identify the products to Google.
 Below are some tips to ensure that Google understands the data that you are providing:

 - Ensure your products have GTINs: Your products must have unique Global Trade Item Numbers (GTINs) to use Manufacturer Center.
 To learn how to assign GTINs to your products, visit the GS1 website in your local region.

 - Don't reuse product identifiers: GTINs should never be shared across multiple products; a single product should map clearly to a single GTIN.
 Reuse of GTINs can cause marketplace catalog data to become out of date and inconsistent, creating confusion.
 By obtaining product identifiers from unauthorized sources (for example, identifiers sold through bankruptcy proceedings), you run the risk of establishing identity on the foundation of a previously registered product or company.